GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Introduction

 \section{Introduction}

-Validating software releases in the automotive industry is a multifaceted challenge, particularly for embedded software in safety-critical systems.
-Modern vehicles integrate numerous subsystems, making this process complex and resource-intensive.
-Each integration phase involves \emph{gating} steps---critical checkpoints where tests verify compliance with predefined quality standards.
-Failures at these gates can ripple through the system, delaying dependent subsystems regardless of their individual quality.
-Release managers tasked with safeguarding quality must analyze vast quantities of test results and validation data.
-While essential for ensuring safety and reliability, this process is time-consuming and prone to human error in data interpretation.
+Reliable decision-making in data-intensive domains depends on the ability to accurately analyze large volumes of structured data.
+In sectors such as automotive manufacturing, healthcare, finance, and regulatory compliance, critical decisions hinge on interpreting tabular datasets that capture test results, operational metrics, or validation records.
+These datasets often pass through gating steps—critical checkpoints where predefined quality or compliance standards must be met.
+Failures at these gates can cascade through interconnected processes, delaying dependent workflows regardless of their individual quality.
+Analysts tasked with safeguarding decision quality must process vast quantities of data.
+While essential for ensuring accuracy and reliability, this process is time-consuming and prone to human error in data interpretation.

-The software industry's transition from manual to automated processes has entered a new era with the emergence of Large Language Models (LLMs)~\cite{10.3390/app14031046, chang2024survey}.
-Companies are increasingly integrating these AI agents into their workflows, seeking more cost-effective and optimized solutions for complex software engineering tasks~\cite{10.1109/ase56229.2023.00035}.
-However, the direct application of LLMs to the software release validation process is hindered by limitations in interpretable reasoning and understanding of technical specifications~\cite{10.3390/fi16060180, austin2021program}.
+The software industry's transition from manual to automated processes has entered a new era with the emergence of Large Language Models (LLMs)~\citep{10.3390/app14031046, chang2024survey}.
+Companies are increasingly integrating these AI agents into their workflows, seeking more cost-effective and optimized solutions for complex software engineering tasks~\citep{10.1109/ase56229.2023.00035}.
+However, direct application of LLMs to structured data analysis for decision support is hindered by limitations in interpretable reasoning and understanding of technical specifications~\citep{10.3390/fi16060180, austin2021program}.

-To address these challenges, we introduce \emph{GateLens}, a reasoning-enhanced LLM agent to support release validation in the automotive domain.
-GateLens integrates structured relational analysis with domain-specific expertise, leveraging a reasoning layer built on Relational Algebra (RA) to break down complex validation tasks into systematic analytical steps.
-A domain-specific knowledge base---including automotive software specifications and data schemas---improves accuracy.
-GateLens simplifies three critical aspects of release validation:
+To address these challenges, we introduce \emph{GateLens}, a reasoning-enhanced LLM agent~\citep{miehling2025agentic} for reliable tabular data analysis to support decision-making in domain-specific contexts.
+We validate the architecture in the automotive software release domain, where the need for precise, transparent, and efficient analysis is particularly acute.